oradcliffe/realtime-phone-agent/deployment-guide.md

 2. **Azure Resource Configuration**:
    - Communication Services: A phone number purchased and configured for inbound calls
+   NOTE: although trial phone numbers are available in free subscriptions, they will not work properly.
+You must have a paid phone number.
    - OpenAI Service: A deployment of a model that supports realtime API (e.g., GPT-4o)
    - AI Search: An index named "products" (or your preferred name) with fields:
      - name (String, Retrievable, Searchable)